Leber Congenital Amaurosis Research Advances

 THÉA LAUNCHES SEPUL BIO TO ADVANCE LCA10 AND USH2A RNA (ANTISENSE OLIGONUCLEOTIDE) THERAPY

-Théa has launched a new business unit, Sepul Bio, to continue clinical development of two RNA therapies: sepofarsen for people with LCA10 caused by the IVS26 mutation in the CEP290 gene, and ultevursen for people with exon 13 mutations in the USH2A gene.
-Both therapies, originally developed by ProQR, had shown efficacy in clinical trials.
-ProQR made a business decision to leave the ophthalmology space and subsequently licensed sepofarsen and ultevursen
+Théa has launched a new business unit, Sepul Bio, to continue clinical development of two RNA therapies: sepofarsen for people with LCA10 caused by the IVS26 mutation in the CEP290 gene and ultevursen for people with exon 13 mutations in the USH2A gene.
+Both therapies, originally developed by ProQR, had shown efficacy in earlier clinical trials.
+In December 2024, SepulBio announced that it had dosed the first patient in its LUNA Phase 2b clinical trial for ultevursen.
+Details on the clinical trial for sepofarsen are forthcoming.

 OPUS GENETICS REPORTS VISION IMPROVEMENTS IN LCA5 GENE THERAPY CLINICAL TRIAL

-Opus Genetics, a patient-focused gene therapy company launched by the Foundation, has reported vision improvements patients in its Phase 1/2 gene therapy clinical trial underway at the University of Pennsylvania for people with LCA5.
+Opus Genetics, a patient-focused gene therapy company launched by the Foundation, has merged with Ocuphire.
+The new company retains the Opus name and is traded on the NASDAQ exchange with the symbol “IRD.”Opus reported vision improvements patients in its Phase 1/2 gene therapy clinical trial underway at the University of Pennsylvania for people with LCA5.
 Some of the patients, who had been almost totally blind since birth, can now see and identify objects for the first time.
+The company plans to enroll pediatric patients in the trial during the first quarter of 2025.
 LCA5 is one of the most severe forms of LCA.

 GENE THERAPY FOR LCA6 (RPGRIP1 MUTATIONS)